ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 }
 ```

-As explain above, we need to provide a basic driver to Read, Write and Erase Qspi.
-In this case, it is QspiMemory.cs as below:
+As explained above, we need to provide a basic driver to Read, Write, and Erase QSPI.
+In this case we use QspiMemory.cs, as shown below:

 ```
 using System;